kodrclub/kodrops/README.md

 The development environment used is comprised of:

 - Ubuntu 20.04.1 LTS running on Windows Subsystem for Linux v2
+- Docker-Desktop v19.03.12
 - Kubernetes v1.16.6
-- kubectl v1.18.8 (see note below)
-- Docker-Desktop v19.03.12
+- Make
 - Skaffold v1.13.1
 - Terraform v0.13.0

-> NOTE: kubectl versions with patch versions lower than v1.18.8 v1.17.11 or v1.16.14 have issues installing/updated cert manager

 Start a development environment by running

 ```
-$ skaffold dev
+$ make dev
 ```

 at the root directory of the project.
+This makes sure that skaffold is running on the correct K8s context.
+This context can be specified in the environment variable `SKAFFOLD_CONTEXT`.
+It defaults to "docker-desktop".

 The CI/CD pipeline uses Github Actions.